 Research shows that, in a successful firm, “knowledge capital” will vastly exceed “equity capital”.
 There are loads of complex, and contested ways, of calculating “knowledge capital”, but what’s clear is that it the most significant source of competitive advantage.

-3. You won’t lose all that investment in training your staff either
+3. Retain the enormous investment already made in training your staff

 On average, employers spend £2.6k per year training their staff .
 An employee of, say, 12 years who leaves takes more than £30k’s training and uses it to another employer’s benefit.

-4. You can avoid letting great staff go in tough economic times
+4. Avoid letting great staff go in tough economic times

 Job-sharing allows you to reorganise your workforce to everyone’s benefit, retaining talented staff on terms which work for everyone.
 Chances are some or most of the job-sharers will want to go back to full-time hours at some point, so you won’t be re-recruiting when your budgets are back up again.

 And here’s the big one.